Troy Davis (running back)

-Troy Davis (born September 14, 1975) is a former American college and professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football for Iowa State University where he was a Heisman finalist.
-Davis twice earned All-American honors and was the first and one of only two NCAA Division I-A running backs to rush for over 2,000 yards in back-to-back seasons.
+Troy Davis (born September 14, 1975) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Iowa State Cyclones, finishing as a finalist for the Heisman Trophy.
+Davis twice earned consensus All-American honors and was the first and one of only two NCAA Division I-A running backs to rush for over 2,000 yards in back-to-back seasons.
 In 2016, he was inducted into the College Football Hall of Fame.
 He played professionally for the New Orleans Saints of the NFL, and the Hamilton Tiger-Cats, Edmonton Eskimos and Toronto Argonauts of the CFL, and was a member of the Eskimos' Grey Cup championship team in 2005.

-Early years
+Early life

 Davis was born in Miami, Florida.
 He attended Miami Southridge High School, where he was a standout high school football player for the Southridge Spartans.

 He became the first Dade County football player to ever rush for 2,000 yards.

 He had offers to play at Florida and Florida State among others but eventually chose Iowa State.